marcguery/varif/README.md

 ## Minimal depth

-The ASPs are calculated only if the sample read depth (the sum of all the reads REF and ALTs) is equal or superior to the value provided with the option `--depth`, with a default value of 5.
+The VAFs are calculated only if the sample read depth (the sum of all the reads REF and ALTs) is equal or superior to the value provided with the option `--depth`, with a default value of 5.

 ## Allele population frequencies

-The options `--min-apf-diff` (default 0) and `--min-samples-diff` (default 0) compare the prevalence of homozygous alleles (determined for each sample from ASPs) between the groups defined by the PED file.
+The options `--min-apf-diff` (default 0) and `--min-samples-diff` (default 0) compare the prevalence of homozygous alleles (determined for each sample from VAFs) between the groups defined by the PED file.

 The option `--min-apf-diff` corresponds to the minimal difference in (either alternate or reference) allele frequencies between groups to keep a variant.
 Allele frequency is calculated with the formula: